Jorge Arteaga (racing driver): Corona Series

-Jorge entered the NASCAR Corona Series after establishing himself at age 20 in the Mexico feeder T4 Series in 2007.
+Arteaga entered the NASCAR Corona Series after establishing himself at age 20 in the Mexico feeder T4 Series in 2007.
 After an impressive season, he made the transition to the NASCAR Corona Series for the 2008 season shortly after the franchise was established.
 His best season was in 2009, when he came in 14th in the overall rankings after making a series of top-ten finishes.
-In the 2010 season, he had 3 top 10 finishes in the first 5 races.
+In the 2010 season, he had three top-ten finishes in the first five races.

 K&N Pro Series East

-In July 2010, Jorge made an impressive debut in NASCAR racing in the USA when he finished in the top 10 at the NASCAR K&N Pro Series East race at Lee USA Speedway.
-He worked his way up to 6th place before accidents in the last few laps dropped him down the field to 10th position.
+In July 2010, Arteaga made an impressive debut in NASCAR racing in the USA when he finished in the top-ten at the NASCAR K&N Pro Series East race at Lee USA Speedway.
+He worked his way up to sixth place before accidents in the last few laps dropped him down the field to tenth position.

 Arteaga made the move to a full-time effort in the K&N Pro Series East in 2012, driving the No. 8 Toyota Camry for Revolution Racing.
-In 13 starts, Arteaga posted 2 top ten finishes and finished 14th in the standings, despite missing one race.
+In 13 starts, Arteaga posted two top-ten finishes and finished 14th in the standings, despite missing one race.

 The Most Popular Driver 2009

-In 2009 Jorge Arteaga was voted the most popular driver in the NASCAR Mexico Series by the fans in an official vote posted on NASCAR.com.
+In 2009, Arteaga was voted the most popular driver in the NASCAR Mexico Series by the fans in an official vote posted on NASCAR.com.
 He received 34% of the vote, a majority of 23%.

 FCV Racing

-Jorge raced for FCV Racing alongside experienced NASCAR driver Carlos Contreras (the first Hispanic driver to run in NASCAR).
+Arteaga raced for FCV Racing alongside experienced NASCAR driver Carlos Contreras (the first Hispanic driver to run in NASCAR).
 The team was established in 2006 and has racing experience in both the US and Mexican NASCAR series.

-Arteaga scored his first Pole Position at Aguascalientes in 2010.
+Arteaga scored his first pole position at Aguascalientes in 2010.